MartinLilt/MartinLilt/README.md

-# Hey!
+this is what I have now: # Hey!
 Nice to see you!

 As a Frontend Developer with a passion for innovation, I specialize in crafting AI-enhanced web applications that deliver exceptional user experiences.
 My expertise lies in merging cutting-edge AI technologies with modern frontend frameworks like React and Vue.js to create intelligent, efficient, and visually captivating solutions.